neurodatascience/Tobari-et-al-2024--supporting-material/README.md

 ## License
-Supporting material for the Tobari-et-al-GigaScience-2024 © 2024 by Jean-Baptiste Poline is licensed under CC BY 4.0 Supporting material for the Tobari-et-al-GigaScience-2024 © 2024 by Jean-Baptiste Poline is licensed under CC BY 4.0
+Supporting material for the Tobari-et-al-GigaScience-2024 © 2024 by Jean-Baptiste Poline is licensed under CC BY 4.0